luke-codewalker/ansible-pi-admin/docs/Network.md

 - set up Local DNS entry to point `raspberrypi.local` to Pi 4's IP to keep using services with old "domain"
   - possibility for split DNS in the future
+  - added `pi.cluster` as address to avoid confusion with mDNS domains, triggered by ESP2866 having issues with resolving the domain

 ## Sources